BrendelGroup/MoVRs/HOWTO.md

 ##### Step 2: [HOMER](http://homer.salk.edu/homer/) de novo motif finding in training sets
 This step will run the appropriate [HOMER](http://homer.salk.edu/homer/) motif finder on each of the training sets.
-Records of this step are in _tmpTraingDir_, and final 9utput is deposited in the output subdirectory _tmpMotifDir_.
+Records of this step are in _tmpTraingDir_, and final output is deposited in the output subdirectory _tmpMotifDir_.

 ##### Step 3:  Motif extraction, filtering, and comparison
 Run in the _tmpMotifDir_, this step processes the motifs produced by the